Riverscapes/PBR/workshops/2021/Anabranch/Foster.md

 For meal planning, please let us know if you have any dietary restrictions or preferences and whether you will be attending dinner on day 1.

 ### Location
 The workshop will be held in the field throughout the Foster Creek drainage and will be meeting at the Willow Flat Recreation Area on the morning of day 1.
-If weather is really miserable, we will conduct the morning session of day 1 at Chief Joseph Dam.
+If weather is miserable, we will conduct the morning session of day 1 at Chief Joseph Dam.
 See the agenda for specific locations of where we will be meeting and stopping each day.
 The following links provide workshop meeting and stopping locations in the map below.
 Also availble as a [.kmz](https://ecologicalresearchinc.box.com/s/u2srclio8xzrvd85mpgl9pqddyiv8v0i) and  [google map link](https://goo.gl/maps/eqpCHzm9dCSA8dtx6).
 <div class="responsive-embed">
 <iframe src="https://www.google.com/maps/d/embed?mid=1BGTgqpV0DX0FdKaf-2qJ0TCoWQMRVRMN" width="640" height="480"></iframe>
 </div>